yuriysydor1991/Qt1SimpleTextEditor/README.md

 Project goal is to create simple text editor with some basic features:
 + open/edit/save text file;
++ dealing with unsaved altered data
 + copy/cut/paste into text document;
 + undo/redo features;
 + find text in the document;
++ go to line feature
-+ crossplatform application with Qt5, etc.
++ cross-platform application with Qt5, etc.

 # Home page